cloudinary/cloudinary_npm/samples/readme.md

 ### Setting up
 1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `.env` file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
-1. In the project directory, run `npm install` to install all the required dependencies.
+1. To install all the required dependencies, in the project directory, run the following commands:
+   1. `npm install`
+   1. `bower install cloudinary-jquery-file-upload`
 1. Run `npm start` to start the server , if you want to run a development mode server (autoreload) run `node run-script debug`.
 1. Open the sample page in a browser: http://localhost:9000